jross365/LMStudio-Client/README.md

 I also fixed object typing/sorting for dates in **Select-LMHistoryEntry**.
 These display in descending order from the "Modified" date in the history file, now.

+**Follow-Up**

+I struck a compromise with **Get-LMGreeting**: instead of completely wiping out any non-config file configuration, I provided an alternative means to provide a *ManualSettings* file (like with **Get-LMResponse**).

+I also integrated markdown into the function.
+This took a bit more work than I'd expected; the *$UseGreetingFile* variable became much less important.
+Formatting/ordering now requires the creation of a Greeting File in memory even if we have no intention of saving the file.
+Given that the function is a "toy" and a prototype, it's not a problem.

+✅ I renamed **Get-LMTemplate** to **New-LMTemplate** because, well, I kept typing it that way.
+That's what it should be named.
+There are other function names like this, and I'll rename them as better names occur to me.

 ---
 ### 06/15/2024